- The Basics

 Berg Lake © Jeff P

-Once a fishing and logging town, Tofino, on the Pacific Rim of Vancouver Island, is swiftly becoming a popular holiday destination for travellers from around the globe.
-Tucked away at the entrance of the Clayoquot Sound, the area is home to the Pacific Rim National Park, gorgeous sandy stretches of beach, islands with spectacular old growth forest (still under threat from logging companies), hot springs, and Long Beach, Canada's premier surfing spot.
-Home to only about 2,000 locals, Tofino, with its mild climate, is resplendent with natural beauty.
-The area boasts plenty of activities for visitors, including kayaking, whale watching, surfing and fishing.
+Once a fishing and logging town on the Pacific Rim of Vancouver Island, Tofino is swiftly becoming a popular holiday destination for travellers around the globe.
+Tucked away at the entrance of the Clayoquot Sound, the area is home to the Pacific Rim National Park, gorgeous beaches, islands with ancient forests, hot springs, and Long Beach, the premier surfing spot in Canada.

-Holiday visitors can find a number of restaurants in Tofino, ranging from pizza and sushi to regionally grown and organic handmade foods, fresh seafood, as well as Nuu-Chah-Nulth First Nations cuisine, deli-style offerings and classic Italian.
+Holidaymakers can find a number of restaurant styles in Tofino, ranging from pizza, sushi, regional produce, organic foods, to fresh seafood, deli-style offerings, classic Italian, and Nuu-Chah-Nulth First Nations cuisine.
 There are also a number of catering services available.

 Tofino is not celebrated for its nightlife, with only a handful of bars and pubs and not much of a nightclub scene.